Variance-Aware Prior-Based Tree Policies for Monte Carlo Tree Search: Experiments

-We evaluate on the \texttt{MinAtar} suite \citep{youngMinAtarAtariInspiredTestbed2019}, a widely used benchmark offering stochastic and deterministic Atari-style environments that preserve the core dynamics of the original games while being computationally efficient\footnote{We exclude the \textit{freeway} environment, as all evaluated algorithms consistently fail to achieve learning progress there.}.
+To evaluate in a challenging setting, we use the \texttt{MinAtar} suite \citep{youngMinAtarAtariInspiredTestbed2019}, a widely referenced benchmark offering stochastic and deterministic Atari-style environments that preserve the core dynamics of the original games while being computationally efficient\footnote{We exclude the \textit{freeway} environment, as all evaluated algorithms consistently fail to achieve learning progress there.}.
 We access \texttt{MinAtar} through the \texttt{PGX} interface \citep{koyamadaPgxHardwareAcceleratedParallel2023}, which provides JAX-compatible environments and an open-source AlphaZero training script that we adapt for our experiments.
 The search/training pipeline is kept fixed across selectors to ensure a controlled comparison.

 Unless otherwise noted, we run $N_{\mathrm{sim}}=64$ simulations per move to generate training data.
 Evaluation is conducted at regular intervals in batches of $256$ trajectories per seed, and with at least three seeds the per-checkpoint estimates are sufficiently stable for meaningful comparisons.
 We adopt the network and optimization settings summarized in Table~\ref{tab:hparams}, holding hyperparameters constant across all methods to isolate the effect of the selection rule.
 Finally, we evaluate the learned \emph{policy head} without search to assess representation and policy quality directly and to avoid confounding from test-time MCTS.